 Ludwig van Beethoven’s Piano Concerto No. 1 in C major, Op.
 15. Vienna Philharmonic Orchestra (Wiener Philharmoniker), Conductor & Soloist: Leonard Bernstein (August 25, 1918 – October 14, 1990); the American composer, conductor, author, music lecturer, and pianist.
-Musikverein Wien, 1970.
+Recorded at the Wiener Musikverein in 1970.

 Beethoven’s 1st piano concerto was written during 1796 and 1797.
 Dedicated to his pupil Countess of Bratislava, Anna Louise Barbara (“Babette”) Keglevics, its first performance was in Prague in 1798, with Beethoven himself playing the piano.
 The program also included Beethoven’s Septet, his Symphony No. 1, along with a Mozart symphony and selections from Haydn’s oratorio The Creation.

 Although this was Beethoven’s first piano concerto to be published, it was, in fact, his third attempt at the genre, following an unpublished piano concerto in E-flat major (not to be confused with Beethoven’s more famous “Emperor” concerto, also in E-flat) and the Piano Concerto No. 2, published after Piano Concerto No. 1 (in 1801) but composed almost ten years earlier.

 - Allegro con brio The first movement is in sonata form, but with an added orchestral exposition, a cadenza, and a coda.
 It has a main theme repeated many times, and there are several subordinate themes.
 The orchestral exposition changes keys many times, but the second exposition is mainly in G major.
 The development starts in E-flat major, then modulates to C minor, which ends with an octave glissando.
 The recapitulation is in C major.